MartinN11/2020-ws_domn/slides.md

 ### 3. Responsibilities of Owners

-* Organize responsibilities in companies by ownership
+* Organize responsibilities in companies by ownership -> not functions
 * Ownership must be decided, established and removed by top level managers
 * Owner chooses how to use and change an object
 * Full responsibility about object maintanance and development